Research Centre for Islamic History, Art and Culture: Organisational structure

 The first director general of the organisation was Doğan Kuban, who also served a professor at Istanbul Technical University while the second and current director general is Ekmeleddin İhsanoğlu.
 The board of directors consists of a secretary general or any representative of the OIC, a director general, and 10 academician with significant experience in arts and culture.
 They are elected from member states for a term of 3 years.
 All representatives, including director general is approved by the Supreme Council of the Organization of the Islamic Conference.
 The board of directors also served at the International Commission for the Preservation of Islamic Cultural Heritage (ICPICH), however, it was disestablishments in 2000 and all its duties were transferred to IRCICA.
 ICPICH was established in 1983.

-The IRCICA's director general is recruited through an advertisement issued to 57 member states.
-It receives basic salary amounting $5,500, including other allowance under the OIC Personal Regulations.
+The IRCICA's director general is recruited through an advertisement issued to 57 member states and receives a basic salary amounting $5,500, including other allowance under the OIC Personal Regulations.